Volatility in Material Pricing & Supply Chain: How Does it Affect Your Budget?

 At ArDan Construction, we are acutely aware of the current volatility in materials pricing as well as the delay in the supply chain and are taking action to mitigate the impact of the volatile landscape for our clients.

 While lumber prices have been going down since August 2021, we’re still seeing inflated costs and extended wait times on cabinets, flooring, appliances, and fixtures in Q4 2021 and expect that to continue into 2022.

 Here are the actions we are taking and solutions we are creating to mitigate the impact:

 1. Pre-Construction Agreements

-Pre-Construction Agreements, an integral piece of our process pandemic or not, takes into account the updated price of materials so that you can understand the cost upfront rather than face surprises later on in the process.
+Pre-Construction Agreements, an integral piece of our process pandemic or not, take into account the updated price of materials so that you can understand the cost upfront rather than face surprises later on in the process.

 2. Lock it in